vim-scripts/Code-Upstairs/README.md

 Because of limited space statusline is divided to layers.
 Following layers are shown in order from left to right:

-+ __(-)__ layer showing original vim statusline
++ __(-)__ layer showing original vim statusline (like filename and cursor position)
 + __(P)__ layer with parents of current function.
 Parent is a function from which current function is called.
-+ __(S)__ siblings layer shows functions which are on the same level with current function looking from parent perspective (Frankly saying siblings are __pure child functions__ of parent function)
++ __(S)__ siblings layer shows functions which are on the same level with current function looking from parent perspective (Frankly saying siblings are __pure child functions__ of parent function, check out next layer!)
 + __(C)__ children layer shows __pure child functions__ of current function.
    __Pure child function__ is a function which is called only from one parent.
 + __(XX)__ (where `XX` is a number) layer shows children functions in distance `XX` from current function.
 Those are not __pure child functions__, they have more than one parent and therefore theirs calls are distributed over code.
 Distance `XX` tells how far they are distributed.
    Further functions distances can mean not clear implementation or code design.

 Keybindings
 -----------